Frequently Asked Questions - Students

 How do I withdraw from the University?

-Full-time undergraduate Freshmen should speak with the Dean of Freshmen office.
-All other students need to speak with their current Dean about the withdrawal process.
+Students need to speak with their current Dean about the withdrawal process.

 Where can I find information about graduation?

 Visit the Graduation website.

 How do I apply for graduation?